laphnn/nn_c103_qcotd_swave_only/doc-src/index.md

 # Supporting figures and analysis code for our two-nucleon calculation with sLapH method

-Please come back soon - our web architect had an unexpected leave of absence...
+We provide this website to show supporting figures for our publication recently posted on [arxiv:2009.11825](https://arxiv.org/pdf/2009.11825.pdf).

-In the meantime, we have a crude site to show supporting figures for our publication.
+You can navigate this website using the buttons at the bottom of each page or jump to different pages using the sidebar menu.

-We also have python analysis code that performs the effective range expansion analysis on github [https://github.com/laphnn/nn_c103_qcotd_swave_only](https://github.com/laphnn/nn_c103_qcotd_swave_only).
+We also have python analysis code that performs the effective range expansion analysis on GitHub [https://github.com/laphnn/nn_c103_qcotd_swave_only](https://github.com/laphnn/nn_c103_qcotd_swave_only).